amlalejini/DISSERTATION---EVOLVING-PHENOTYPICALLY-PLASTIC-DIGITAL-ORGANISMS/supporting/2021-05-06-msu-requested-revisions.md

 - [x] TABLE OF CONTENTS: the heading TABLE OF CONTENTS is to be centered, 1inch from the top of the page.
 It is too far down on the page currently.
   - RESPONSE: Tweak `cftbeforetoctitleskip` to adjust spacing from top of page.

-- [ ] TABLE OF CONTENTS: after the heading, only double space twice.
+- [x] TABLE OF CONTENTS: after the heading, only double space twice.
 You have too much space here currently.
   - RESPONSE: Tweak `cftaftertoctitleskip`
-  - TODO - double check spacing

 - [x] Page 31 heading 2.3.1: since the heading is going onto two lines anyway, it would look better if plasticity was not hyphenated and it was all on the 2nd line.
   - RESPONSE: Use `raggedright` environment to tell latex it's okay to do what the MSU people want